bloominstituteoftechnology/mongo-films/README.md

 Given a character id, (/api/characters/:id)

 * find the character and return it.
+X
 * populate the character's homeworld.
 X
 * add a _movies_ property that should be an array of all the movies where the character appeared.

 Find all vehicles driven by a given character. (/api/characters/:id/vehicles)

-Find all female characters taller than 100cm (/api/characters?minheight=100)
+Find all female characters taller than 100cm (/api/characters?minheight=100) X

 Given a planet Id find all `characters` born in that planet and all native `species`. (/api/planet/:id)